DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 <a name="adding_extra_ups_products"></a>
 ## Adding extra UPS products and product pools

 Sometimes it is necessary to tweak the baseline list of UPS products or even UPS product pools to add extra dependencies; skip ahead to the next section if you don't need to worry about this.
-Adding extra dependencies can be easily done by editing the `dbt-settings` file copied over from daq-buildtools by `dbt-create.py` and adding the new entries to `dune_products_dirs`  and `dune_daqpackages` as needed.
+Adding extra dependencies can be easily done by editing the `dbt-settings` file copied over from daq-buildtools by `dbt-create` and adding the new entries to `dune_products_dirs`  and `dune_daqpackages` as needed.
 See `/example/of/additional/user/declared/product/pool` and `package_declared_by_user v1_2_3 e19:prof` in the example of an edited `dbt-settings` file, below.
 Please note that package versions in your `dbt-settings` file may be different than those in this example since what you see below is simply a snapshot used for educational reasons:

 ```bash
 dune_products_dirs=(